CanonicalLtd/maas-docs/en/installconfig-storage-erasure.md

 ## Default configuration

-A default erasure configuration can be set on the 'Settings' page.
-Scroll down to the 'Storage' section:
+A default erasure configuration can be set on the 'Settings' page by selecting the 'Storage' tab.

 ![disk erasure default settings][img__storage-erasure-default-settings]